Skip to main content

 The story begins with ordinals, really really gigantic 'numbers'.
 Ordinals start at 0, count all of the natural numbers, and then count beyond all of them and beyond that, and beyond that still, and then add 1, and again, and again, and then go beyond all of that and still counting.
 The ordinals are so big that they cannot even tell you how big they can get.

-In the simple word, there would be no infinite set and all the ordinals would be finite and we would be stuck at the union step of all the finite ordinals as we would not be able to form a set containing all finite ordinals as there is infinitely many of them.
-But in this world, things are boring, and I wouldn't be writing an post on how everything is small.
-The surprise is that once we admit the existence of the set of natural numbers, we can get sets waaaaay bigger than that using ordinals.
-Here's one set that's bigger than \(\omega \), the set of natural numbers: \(\omega + 1\).
+In a simple world (set theory without the axiom of infinity), there would be no infinite set and all the ordinals would be finite and we would be stuck at the union step of all the finite ordinals as we would not be able to form a set containing all finite ordinals as there is infinitely many of them.
+But in such a world, things can be boring, and I wouldn't be writing an post on how everything is small.
+The surprise is that once we admit the existence of any infinite set, we can get sets waaaaay bigger than the one we introduced!
+Here's one set that's bigger than \(\omega \), the set of natural numbers, for example: \(\omega + 1\).
 It is a set containing all finite ordinals as elements and the infinite ordinal \(\omega \).
 You can tell that these two sets are distinct because \(\omega \) is an element of \(\omega + 1\) but not of \(\omega \).
 In general, any ordinal \(\alpha \) has a strictly larger ordinal which is \(\alpha + 1\), but it also has ordinals much larger than that.
 Here's one: \(\omega + \omega \).
 This ordinal is obtained as the limit of \(\omega + n\) over all finite ordinals n.

 The possibility to take limits whenever you feel that you're no longer progressing with successors instills the notion of transfinite induction.
 Transfinite induction is a way to construct functions out of an ordinal by defining the function, inductively, on the different kinds of ordinals.
 First you define \(f(0)\) as some (uniquely determined) element, then you can define, for all \(\alpha \), \(f(\alpha + 1)\) uniquely determined up to the knowledge of \(f(\alpha )\), and similarly, you can define \(f(\sup_{\beta < \alpha} \beta)\) also uniquely determined up to the values of \(f(\beta)\) for all \(\beta < \alpha\).